goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

     >>> root = getRootFolder()

-Lets make sure the items were added with demoSetup.py
+Several things are added to the database on the IDatabaseOpenedEvent when starting the demo.
+These settings are used to test the functionality in the tests as well as populate a matrix for the demo.Lets make sure the items were added with demoSetup.py
     >>> sorted(root.keys())
     [u'Folder1']